Diptiranjan1/RNN-and-CNN-using-TensorFlow/README.md

-# RRN and CNN using tensorflow
+# RNN and CNN using tensorflow
 MNIST dataset